-However, assuming no change to services or facilities under alternative A, there would potentially be long-term minor adverse socioeconomic impacts to visitor use from two sources: (1) the quality of the overnight visitor experience at Halls Crossing and Hite would potentially decline from the aging of visitor accommodations and other facilities, and (2) future drought conditions would potentially impact visitor use if changes to launch and waterbased facilities are not made to accommodate low water levels.
+However, assuming no change to services or facilities under Alternative A, there would potentially be long-term minor adverse socioeconomic impacts to visitor use from two sources: (1) the quality of the overnight visitor experience at Halls Crossing and Hite would potentially decline from the aging of visitor accommodations and other facilities and (2) future drought conditions would potentially impact visitor use if changes to launch and water-based facilities are not made to accommodate low water levels.
 Either or both of these impacts would potentially shift the future growth trend of visitor use at the NRA to lower than the trend that could be projected from the past under normal water levels.

 Impacts to visitor use would spill over to commercial operations within the NRA and in gateway communities.
-Commercial operations would experience the impact under alternative A as less-than-expected business growth in the long term.
-Impacts to business receipts and employment and to personal income would be long term, minor, and adverse.
+Commercial operations would experience the impact under Alternative A as less-than-expected business growth in the long-term.
+Impacts to business receipts and employment and to personal income would be long-term, minor and adverse.

-Impacts to business activity and personal income under alternative A would lead to proportionate impacts to local government revenues that are derived from sales taxes and from property (or "privilege") taxes.
-Revenue losses would adversely impact the fiscal condition of local government, schools, and other taxing jurisdictions.
+Impacts to business activity and personal income under Alternative A would lead to proportionate impacts to local government revenues that are derived from sales taxes and from property (or "privilege") taxes.
+Revenue losses would adversely impact the fiscal condition of local government, schools and other taxing jurisdictions.
 Though service providers may see lower variable costs as well as lower revenues, overhanging fixed costs would potentially create long-term minor adverse impacts.
-Fiscal impacts would affect the local government's ability to maintain tax-supported service capacity and quality in the long term.
+Fiscal impacts would affect the local government's ability to maintain tax-supported service capacity and quality in the long-term.

-Under alternative A, impacts to the economy and local government fiscal conditions in towns near the uplake developed areas and associated counties would be negligible to minor, long term, and adverse.
-With no additional investment in facilities under alternative A, more impact to visitor use is likely to occur over time as family rental units age and show maintenance and livability issues.
-Where effects to visitor use are greatest, impacts to the economy and to local government fiscal conditions would be long term, minor, and adverse.
+Under Alternative A, impacts to the economy and local government fiscal conditions in towns near the uplake developed areas and associated counties would be negligible to minor, long-term and adverse.
+With no additional investment in facilities under Alternative A, more impact to visitor use is likely to occur over time as family rental units age and show maintenance and livability issues.
+Where effects to visitor use are greatest, impacts to the economy and to local government fiscal conditions would be long-term, minor and adverse.

 Cumulative Impacts.
-Other past, present, and reasonably foreseeable future projects with the potential to impact socioeconomics include the road and highway improvement projects, the proposed petroleum exploration well, and the potential for additional development in surrounding areas.
+Other past, present and reasonably foreseeable future projects with the potential to impact socioeconomics include the road and highway improvement projects, the proposed petroleum exploration well and the potential for additional development in surrounding areas.
 The road improvement projects would result in short-term beneficial negligible impacts as a result of the potential jobs and spending during the road construction.
-In the long term, road improvements would provide negligible beneficial impacts in improving access to the uplake developed areas and surrounding areas would provide minor socioeconomic benefits.
+In the long-term, road improvements would provide negligible beneficial impacts in improving access to the uplake developed areas and surrounding communities.
 The proposed petroleum exploration well would provide negligible socioeconomic benefits as a result of the drilling activities.
 Potential development in surrounding areas would provide minor socioeconomic benefits.
-The overall cumulative socioeconomic impacts would be short term, negligible, beneficial and long term, negligible to minor, and beneficial.
-In combination with alternative A, the cumulative impacts would be long term, minor, and adverse as a result of the lack of future investment in recreation area facilities and long term, negligible to minor, and beneficial as a result of the lack of future investment in recreation area facilities and long term, negligible to minor, and adverse as a result of the lack of future investment in recreation area facilities and long term, negligible to minor, and adverse as a result of the lack of future investment in recreation area facilities and long term, negligible to minor, and beneficial as a result of the potential as a result of the potential for development in the surrounding areas.
+The overall cumulative socioeconomic impacts would be short-term, negligible, beneficial and long-term, negligible to minor and beneficial.
+In combination with Alternative A, the cumulative impacts would be long-term, minor and adverse as a result of the lack of future investment in recreation area facilities and long-term, negligible to minor and beneficial as a result of the potential for development in the surrounding areas.